 Gold's Gym Trainer 720 treadmill is okay at this price point.
 We like the better build that Gold's Gym included, but we are not as impressed with its additional features.
 Then, of course, we have our usual concerns about buying cheaper treadmills and buying Icon products.
-With that said, we would recommend the Trainer 720 for a casual walker if they still like this model after they have looked at our top four treadmills in this price range.
+With that said, we have awarded the Gold's Gym Trainer 720 our Third Place Best Buy for the $400 to $699 dollar range.
+Though we only recommend cheap treadmills like this one for a casual walker, we are pleased to say that the Trainer 720 is one of our top four for this price range.

 |Number of Programs||18|